Chiba Lotte Marines: History

-In 1978 the team returned to the Tokyo area, settling in Kawasaki's Kawasaki Stadium, at one time home to the Taiyo Whales (today's Yokohama DeNA Baystars).
+In 1978 the team returned to the Tokyo area, settling in the Kawasaki Stadium, at one time home to the Taiyo Whales (now Yokohama DeNA Baystars).

-In 1992, the team moved to Chiba City's Chiba Marine Stadium on the eastern shore of Tokyo Bay and were renamed the Chiba Lotte Marines.
-They were named the Marines (although they held a fan vote, and Dolphins won, and Pirates was a popular choice, Dolphins was out, even though the Nagoya Dolphins were long dead, the letter "D" in broadcasts was already taken by the Dragons, while "M" was available, and the Chiba Pirates name was used by a team in a baseball manga, and since the team in that manga is terrible, executives thought it would look bad on the real team) because they stated that "Marines" meant "heroes of the sea".
+In 1992, the team moved to Chiba City's Chiba Marine Stadium on the eastern shore of Tokyo Bay.
+They held a fan vote for a new name for the team; the name "Dolphins" won, while another popular choice was "Pirates".
+However, the name "Dolphins" was thrown out because though an unrelated team named the Nagoya Golden Dolphins (later known as Nagoya Kinko) was long defunct, the letter "D" in broadcasts was already taken by the Dragons; while "Pirates" was disregarded because the Chiba Pirates name was used by a team in a baseball manga.
+Executives didn't want the team to be associated by a team that they think was supposed to be awful, supported by the fact that by then the Orions had finished their 6th consecutive losing season, finishing in 6th in three of the last four seasons, alongside the fact that they were unsure if they could even use it to begin with, due to Japanese copyright laws.
+"Marines" was ultimately chosen because the team believed it meant "heroes of the sea" (and because the letter "M" was available), yielding the current club name Chiba Lotte Marines.

 Originally, the club used pink, blue, and white on their logo, which included a pirate ship, with a seagull below it, and a wave pattern to reflect the ocean currents off Chiba's coast.
 In 1995, this was changed to the logo's current design, while dropping pink and blue in favor of red, black and white (with red being dropped in 2019).
 The current logo's design features a baseball in the background with a seagull soaring, with the club's name around the circle.